mboggie/wordbot/docs/notes.md

 - configparser: lets you have an external config file of the necessary keys, API fields, etc that you'll need to manage.
 - json: helps in loading strings into dictionaries, and making dictionaries into JSON text snippets.
 Particularly useful in communicating with Slack, which expects a JSON payload to the POST method that makes a message.
 - requests: very straightforward API for making HTTP calls.
 (Realistically this could have been enough to integrate with the Wordnik API, but they have a client, so why not try that?)
+- boto3: allows Python to interact with other AWS services.
+In our case, we'll use this to write the word of the day to S3.

 This repo contains wordbot.py, which currently shows the basic flow of the program.
 While it works in the best case right now, it will require a lot more error handling to be truly robust (for example, to post to Slack if an API is not responding.)
-It also doesn't store the word-of-the-day anywhere, which will be required to make the responder work later.

 The script (as currently written) can be executed on the command line as `python wordbot.py`